 If you want to see tulips, of which there are many growing in parts of the Netherlands you will need to go at the right time of the year as they are picked soon after they flower.
 Most of the tulip fields are in the North of the country where some amazing expanses of reclaimed land are also located.
 These are called “poulders” and are dotted with villages.

 Although there are not so many windmills as there used to be, there are still plenty of them, although they tend to be of a historic remnant rather than being of any functional value today.
 Go to Schiedam to see the tallest windmills in the world and Kinderdijk, with 19 well preserved windmills.

-Will I need to apply for a Netherlands ETIAS?
+Will I need to apply for an ETIAS to enter the Netherlands?

-Not yet because the ETIAS system will take more than three years to set up.
-That’s because there are so many different members of the E.U. and each one of them will have to have the technology to cope with checking ETIAS eligibility.
-Once the system is officially launched you will only need to apply for a Netherlands ETIAS if you are neither an E.U. nor a Schengen national and don’t need a visa for Europe at the moment.
-There are around 60 countries scattered around the world whose citizens will need to apply in advance for ETIAS authorisation when it starts up.
+Once the system is officially launched in 2025 eligible travellers will need to apply for an ETIAS if they are neither an E.U. nor a Schengen national and don’t need a visa for Europe.
+There are around 60 countries whose citizens will need to apply in advance for ETIAS authorisation when the system is launched.